 Your In The Footsteps® tour will visit the most significant sites of the Allied invasion that took place on D-Day, 6th June 1944.
 Our expert guide will recount the events that occurred and tell you some of the true stories behind the epic films and television series that have been made about D-Day.
 You will see the real Brécourt Battery of 'Band of Brothers' fame; discuss the true story behind the opening scene of 'Saving Private Ryan'; and the many acts contained within the all-star film 'The Longest Day'.
 You will hear about the acts of valour performed by the soldiers that took part and remember the fallen who gave their lives so that we may enjoy the freedoms we have today.
 You will sample some of the most important events of the 20th Century that have shaped our world and defined modern civilisation.

-We begin the first day of our tour when we collect you from your hotel reception at 09:00 am.
+We begin the first day of your tour when we collect you from your agrred pick-up point in the local area (e.g. Caen or Bayeux Rali Station, or hotel reception) at 09:00 am.

 Our first stop is at Sainte-Mere-Eglise, the first town liberated, where we examine the exploits of the 82nd 'All American' and 101st 'Screaming Eagles' Airborne Divisions.
 We visit the Church and Town Square, where the fighting to free the town began, before going to the excellent Airborne Museum that is dedicated to the memory of American paratroopers of the 82nd and 101st airborne divisions who parachuted into Normandy on the night of 5th—6th June 1944.